 As I stated above, there are tangible benefits that result from consulting with children and young people.
 My office recently undertook consultation with children on their views of actions needed on child poverty.
-While much of what they said aligned closely to the recommendations of my Expert Advisory Group on Solutions to Child Poverty (see Solutions to Child poverty in New Zealand: Evidence for Action, at http://www.occ.org.nz/) the children identified an issue the experts missed: it relates to them having the opportunity to play with friends, even if they are poor.
+While much of what they said aligned closely to the recommendations of my Expert Advisory Group on Solutions to Child Poverty, the children identified an issue the experts missed: it relates to them having the opportunity to play with friends, even if they are poor.
 This reaffirmed to me the importance of having excellent, free recreation opportunities, especially disadvantaged neighbourhoods, and I take this opportunity to share with you.

-Recommendation 3: I recommend that the development of recreational areas and green, open spaces are accorded priority in urban planning.
+Recommendation 2: I recommend that the development of recreational areas and green, open spaces are accorded priority in urban planning, and that parks, playgrounds and public spaces are safe and welcoming for children.